amazon-ion/ion-docs/guides/path-extractor-guide.md

 #### Determining a match

-Registered path elements which are
+Search path elements which are

 -   *wildcards* match all values
 -   *indices* match the value at that index